concord-consortium/collaborative-learning/functions/dependencies-notes.md

 ## Best solution

 The best solution is to upgrade all of the firebase dependencies.
-Then we have to reactor the way the tests are working with the emulator and mocking the firebase admin object.
+Then we have to refactor the way the tests are working with the emulator and mocking the firebase admin object.

 The official firebase documentation recommends unit testing firebase using a real firebase project.
 This is fragile, so we'd prefer to keep using our emulator based approach.